Modified Fasting 101: The Ultimate Beginner’s Guide

 Modified fasting is a type of intermittent fasting2 that gives you a budget of 600-800 calories a day, for three or more days, and restricts eating to an 8- to 12-hour window.
-Of course, those calories can’t come from DingDongs — but rather a power-packed, plant-based meal plan that includes the right balance of carbohydrates, protein, fat, and micronutrients.
-(More on that in a minute, too.)
+Of course, those calories can’t come from DingDongs; you need a power-packed, plant-based meal plan that includes the right balance of carbohydrates, protein, fat, and micronutrients (more on that in a minute, too).

 In the recent past, a lot of experts argued that fasting had to be strict (no calorie intake whatsoever) to be most effective.
 However, a tidal wave of human and animal clinical studies, as well as new breakthrough research from Valter Longo, PhD, shows that modified fasting yields the same health benefits of a zero-calorie water fast,3 including weight loss, mental clarity, reduced inflammation, and cellular renewal and repair.

 In 2016, Japanese biologist Dr. Yoshinori Ohsumi won a Nobel prize for discovering a very specific cellular repair process called autophagy.1